tireddy2/draft-fossati-seat-early-attestation/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# Using Attestation in Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS)

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Using Attestation in Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS)".

 * [Editor's Copy](https://yaronf.github.io/draft-fossati-seat-early-attestation/#go.draft-fossati-seat-early-attestation.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-fossati-seat-early-attestation)